-(+
+Purchase price Cash consideration \$ Allocation of purchase price to net assets acquired Finance receivables and loans (a) Intangible assets (b) Cash and short-term investments

-Purchase price
+Allocation of purchase price to net assets acquired Finance receivables and loans (a) Intangible assets (b)

-Cash consideration \$ 741
+Finance receivables and loans (a) Intangible assets (b) 741

-Allocation of purchase price to net assets acquired
+Intangible assets (b)

-Finance receivables and loans (a) 870
+870

-Intangible assets (b) 98
+Cash and short-term investments 98

-Cash and short-term investments 42
+42

 Other assets 46

 Debt (765)

 Other liabilities (29)

 Goodwill \$ 479

-- (a) Includes \$22 million of purchased credit deteriorated (PCD) loans that have experienced a more-than-insignificant deterioration of credit quality since origination.
+- (a) Included \$22 million of PCD loans that have experienced a more-than-insignificant deterioration of credit quality since origination.
 We recognized an initial allowance for loan losses of \$12 million on these PCD loans. - (b) The weighted average amortization period on the acquired intangible assets is 7 years.
 Refer to Note 1 and Note 13 for further information on our intangible assets.